MutsFM/computercraft/elevator-inc/README.md

 The touchscreen programme furthermore allows for easy customisation of the colors displayed on the screen.
 You can change the colors in the Color Customisation Options section.
 This is described in further detail below.

 **Note:** The cart request function and system is optional.
-The elevator system will still work, even if the cart dispense function is not installed.
+The elevator system will still work, even if the cart dispense system is not build.
 In such case, the 'cart request' button on the touchscreen will merely not result in a cart to be delivered to the floor.
 If desired, you could delete or comment out the respective sections in the touchscreen programme.
 Touchscreen programmes without a cart request function are currently considered for a future release of Elevator-Inc.

 The touchscreen programme in this repository is for a 7 floor building, however in the folder "ts" you can find additional touchscreen programmes for buildings with more floors and with different designs.
 The number behind "touchscreen" indicates for how many floors that programme is designed.
 For example, touchscreen20n is designed for a building with 20 floors with a numpad design rather than the original design.